awslabs/pgbouncer-fast-switchover/README.md

 Set up user authentication - see [authentication file format](https://pgbouncer.github.io/config.html#authentication-file-format).
 NOTE: the recently added pgbouncer `auth_query` feature will unfortunately not work with Amazon Redshift.

-By default, pgbouncer-rr does not support SSL/TLS connections.
+By default, pgbouncer-fast-switchover does not support SSL/TLS connections.
 However, you can experiment with pgbouncer's newest [TLS/SSL feature](https://github.com/pgbouncer/pgbouncer/blob/master/doc/config.rst#tls-settings).
-Just add a private key and certificate to your pgbouncer-rr configuration:
+Just add a private key and certificate to your pgbouncer-fast-switchover configuration:
 ```
 client_tls_sslmode=allow
-client_tls_key_file = ./pgbouncer-rr-key.key
+client_tls_key_file = ./pgbouncer-fast-switchover-key.key
-client_tls_cert_file = ./pgbouncer-rr-key.crt
+client_tls_cert_file = ./pgbouncer-fast-switchover-key.crt
 ```
 Hint: Here's how to easily generate a test key with a self-signed certificate using openssl:
 ```
-openssl req -newkey rsa:2048 -nodes -keyout pgbouncer-rr-key.key -x509 -days 365 -out pgbouncer-rr-key.crt
+openssl req -newkey rsa:2048 -nodes -keyout pgbouncer-fast-switchover-key.key -x509 -days 365 -out pgbouncer-fast-switchover-key.crt
 ```

 **Configure firewall**
-Configure your linux firewall to enable incoming connections on the configured pgbouncer-rr listening port.
+Configure your linux firewall to enable incoming connections on the configured pgbouncer-fast-switchover listening port.
 Example:
 ```
 sudo firewall-cmd --zone=public --add-port=5439/tcp --permanent
 sudo firewall-cmd --reload
 ```
-If you are running pgbouncer-rr on an Amazon EC2 instance, the instance Security Group must also be configured to allow incoming TCP connections on the listening port.
+If you are running pgbouncer-fast-switchover on an Amazon EC2 instance, the instance Security Group must also be configured to allow incoming TCP connections on the listening port.

 **Launch**
-Run pgbouncer-rr as a daemon using the commandline `pgbouncer <config_file> -d`.
+Run pgbouncer-fast-switchover as a daemon using the commandline `pgbouncer <config_file> -d`.
 See `pgbouncer --help` for commandline options. _Hint: use `-v` to enable verbose logging.
 If you look carefully in the logfile you will see evidence of the query routing and query rewrite features in action._

 **Connect**
-Configure your client application as though you were connecting directly to a Redshift or PostgreSQL database, but be sure to use the pgbouncer-rr hostname and listening port.
+Configure your client application as though you were connecting directly to a Redshift or PostgreSQL database, but be sure to use the pgbouncer-fast-switchover hostname and listening port.
 Example – using psql
 ```
 psql -h pgbouncer-dnshostname -U dbuser -d dev -p 5439